s19234/TPO/README.md

 class FileVisitor should be used to search the directory and file channels (class FileChannel) for reading from/ writing to the file(s)
 (without these project won't be tested).
 In tests score might be shown additional requests regarding the way task should be done( unless the project already does what is requested),.
+Solution of a problem from TPO at PJATK.